9.4 Support a common publicly accessible website for data storage, visualization, and information sharing

 Overview

-Managed by the University of South Florida, the Water Atlas provides continuous access to water quality data and other technical information for area scientists, resource managers and users, elected officials, and the public.
-The Water Atlas combines a user-friendly interface with advanced geographical information systems (GIS) and analysis tools to share, analyze, and display water quality data.
-Additional components include access to educational materials, reports and studies, a calendar of water-related events, and volunteer opportunities.
+Managed by the University of South Florida, the Water Atlas offers continuous access to water quality and related technical data for scientists, resource managers, elected officials, and the public.
+It combines a user-friendly interface with advanced geographic information systems (GIS) and analysis tools for data sharing and visualization.
+Additional features include educational content, reports, event calendars, and volunteer opportunities.

 The Sarasota Water Atlas website landing page is designed to facilitate the work of scientists, water resource managers and the interested public.
 Source: Sarasota Water Atlas